 Again external dimensions for all extensions and new buildings should be specified on the floor plans.
+Please include key written dimensions on the plans.
+These should be provided on both existing and proposed drawings.

-• Existing and proposed site sections and finished floor and site levels (At a scale of 1:50 or 1:100)
+Existing and proposed site sections and finished floor and site levels (At a scale of 1:50 or 1:100)